Student Activities: Current Student-Run Clubs

 Mountain Biking Club- Serves to promote an interest in mountain biking by providing a means for individuals to connect with other mountain bikers of all disciplines and skill levels, and provides its members with the opportunity for group rides, races, and other mountain bike events.

-Portland Track Club (P.T.C.)- A group of motivated students interested in track and field training and competing to the best of their abilities.
-P.T.C. is a place where self-improvement is the primary goal.
-P.T.C. also is a place where students from the community can compete at a collegiate level.
+Portland Running Club (P.R.C.)- A group of motivated students interested in track and field training and competing to the best of their abilities.
+P.R.C. is a place where self-improvement is the primary goal.
+P.R.C. also is a place where students from the community can compete at a collegiate level.

 Tennis Club- offers undergraduate students numerous opportunities for play at all levels and for greater involvement in the tennis community.
 This includes the formation and maintenance of a traveling team, maintaining relations with local clubs/community, and participation with the USTA.